BikramMondal5/Expense-Tracker/README.md

 [![Watch the demo](./public/screenshot.png)](https://youtu.be/PXE6EQHTw1Q)
 A simple yet powerful **Python-based Expense Tracker** that helps you take control of your daily, weekly, and monthly spending habits.
 Easily add expenses, visualize your spending trends with pie charts, and store all your data locally in a JSON file - all through an intuitive Tkinter GUI.

-`🔵 NOTE: Click on the image to the see the full video.`
+`🔵 NOTE: Click the image to play the full video.`

 ## 🌟 Features